lepelog/botw-all-compendium-pictures-routing/route.md

 warp to Naboris, launch with rock to pillars, surf down to wooden box, launch to **Molduking**, bomb, tripleurbosa and shock arrow shot, go to shrine, do shrine

-warp to Vah Ruta, speed up, rock launch to pillars, listen
+warp to Vah Ruta, rock launch to pillars, listen

 warp to zoras domain (Ne'ez Yohma), drop down left, up waterfall, follow path follow rings to shrine, grab electric arrows there, do shrine, beat